A brilliant Xl of Arsenal players aged 24 or under: Odegaard, Saliba, Saka…

 The Norway international has been one of Arsenal’s standout performers since initially arriving in January 2021 and is regularly showcasing the skills that made him so highly rated during his teenage years.

-He’s also shown maturity beyond his years and has been handed the armband ahead of 2022-23, becoming the youngest Arsenal captain since Cesc Fabregas took the role in 2008.
+He’s also shown maturity beyond his years and was handed the armband ahead of 2022-23, becoming the youngest Arsenal captain since Cesc Fabregas took the role in 2008.

 RW: Bukayo Saka